Nearly 500 Individuals Gather for Maine’s Second Annual Inclusive Education Conference

 School Interest Form Available for Third Annual ‘I Belong’ Youth Summit

 The Maine Department of Education (DOE) Office of Special Services and Inclusive Education, in collaboration with the Transition Maine Regional Transition Collaborative Fellows, invites you to save the date for the third annual “I Belong” Youth Summit, to be held at Central Maine Community College in Auburn on May 21, 2026, from 8 a.m. to 2 p.m.
-Information regarding registrations for middle and high schools will be released soon.
-A school interest form is now available for those planning to bring students to the event: Access the School Interest Form here.
+A school interest form is available for those planning to bring students to the event: Access the School Interest Form here.
+The School Interest Form is due by April 1.

 The “I Belong” Youth Summit invites schools from across Maine to join a transformative initiative designed specifically for transition-aged students with disabilities.
 This dynamic gathering goes beyond traditional career fairs to offer meaningful exploration, skill-building, and work-based learning opportunities tailored to each student’s interests and abilities.
 Check out this article about the second annual “I Belong” Youth Summit.